yguitton/training-material/events/2025-05-12-galaxy-academy-2025.md

 You only need a browser and an account on one of the galaxy instances registered for this event.
 Please have a look at the setup tab.

-# **Certificates:** You can earn a certificate for the tracks you attended by answering a short questionnaire to verify your participation.
+**Certificates:** You will be able to obtain a certificates by the end to the event. more information are coming soon.